TheFosh/TheFosh.github.io/README.md

 # Jake Swanson portfolio

-This is my webpage for demonstrating my accomplishments:
+This is my webpage for demonstrating my accomplishments.